 Standing there was a tall, sweaty, bald man.
 He asked me to let him in over and over again.
 All I could do was ignore him.
 That was until I heard a woman’s voice.
 I looked through the looking hole again and saw something I will never be able to unsee.
 The man ate the woman whole.
 He picked her up and swallowed her like something out of a cartoon.

 Again, I thought I had lost my mind.
 What was happening?
 Why is this happening?
 I think it was at this point that I ran.
 All I had on was my trousers as I sprinted out the door and down the stairwell.
 All the time hearing the tall, bald man shouting at me.

 I ended up running semi-naked towards traffic on a dual carriage way.
 Eventually someone stopped, and after some convincing, took me to the nearest police station where they called an ambulance straight away.

-Sever alcohol withdrawals are no joke!
-The first time I was lucky enough to get a place at rehab, I had a couple of weeks to wait for my place.
+On the first occasion where I was lucky enough to get a place at rehab, I had a couple of weeks to wait for my place.
 The problem was, I needed a detox as I was both mentally and physically addicted to alcohol.

 Thank you so much for reading.
 If your struggling, just remember there is always a way back.